kellyliyichen/eGFR_450k/README.md

 - [statsmodels](https://www.statsmodels.org/stable/index.html) (>=0.9)
 - [Matplotlib](https://matplotlib.org/) (>=3.0)

-### example_data
+### Repo contents
-This folder contains the example methylation data and sample annotations.
+example_data: This folder contains the example methylation data and sample annotations.

-### single-site
-This folder contains the code and example results for running the single-site analysis.
+single-site: This folder contains the code and example results for running the single-site analysis.

-### multi-site
-This folder contains the code and example results for running the multi-site analysis.
+multi-site: This folder contains the code and example results for running the multi-site analysis.